Myasthenia Gravis

 What is Myasthenia Gravis?

 MG is a chronic autoimmune disorder where antibodies block or destroy neuromuscular junction receptors, leading to muscle weakness.
+This weakness tends to worsen with repeated activity and improves with rest, which helps distinguish MG from other neurological conditions.

 What are the main symptoms of MG?